jwillp/GoatEngine/README.md

 ## Description
 It was first developped as an extension of a school project in order to help me create more games quickly in a structured manner.
 It is based on a Entity-Component-System (ECS) architecture.
-For mroe information see the documentation
+For more information see the documentation

 ## Features
 - 2D